MathewHDYT/OneShare/_docs/notes/cybersecurity/oledump.md

 ```

 The letter `M` next to a stream indicates that the stream contains a **VBA Macro**.
-Each stream additionaly has a number and a name to easily select one file for analysis.
+Each stream additionally has a number and a name to easily select one file for analysis.

 ### Options: